Staff and Board

 Jaime Johnson, Director – jaime@explorebuildlearn.org

-Jaime is a co-founder of IDEA School and serves as the Director of Curriculum and Student Services, in charge of the pedagogical vision and its implementation.
+Jaime is a co-founder of IDEA School and serves as the Director, in charge of both the pedagogical vision and its implementation as well as the administrative side, fundraising and finance.
 She began her career teaching first grade and kindergarten in Tucson Unified School District, where she met the challenges of overflowing classrooms, narrow state standards, and report cards.
 At TUSD, she had an epiphany: To realize their full potential, children must be intrinsically motivated, but to preserve intrinsic motivation, education must be child-led and play-based.
 Informed and inspired, Jaime moved on to a private preschool, Second Street Children’s School, teaching two-, three-, and four-year-olds.
 This work, coinciding with the powerful experience of becoming a mother, gave her new insights into how children learn through active, purposeful play.

 In 2011, Jaime co-founded Downtown Community School as a child-led, play-based preschool in Barrio Viejo.
 Her vision there was to support students in their discovery as they grow through the years.
 It is at Downtown Community School that the seeds of the IDEA School were planted.

 Jaime’s role at IDEA School has evolved as we’ve grown, but her heart has always remained in the classroom.
-Today, Jaime supports her fellow collaborators with planning and assessment, works one-on-one with students who need extra support and leads daily classes in literature, language arts, and history, with an eye toward helping students build their empathy as well as their literacy and critical thinking skills.
+Today, Jaime supports her fellow collaborators with planning and assessment, works one-on-one with students who need extra support and co-leads our Early Childhood classroom (K-1), with an eye toward helping students build their empathy as well as their literacy and critical thinking skills.
 Jaime’s calling is to engage students deeply and productively within a safe environment in which they can take healthy risks and be themselves.

 Jaime’s son, Tula, attended the IDEA School and is now in high school.

-Brooke, a Tucson native, was raised by parents who are dedicated educators and activists.
-Inspired by their example, she pursued her degree in education at Evergreen College, a university with a philosophy similar to that of the IDEA School.
-Her career began in early childhood education, where she taught for several years.
-Eventually, she founded and served as the director of a preschool in Southern Oregon, which prioritized learning through play and nurturing each child’s unique interests.
+Brooke, a Tucson native, was raised by parents who were dedicated educators and activists.
+Inspired by their example, she pursued a degree in education at Evergreen College, a university with a philosophy similar to that of the IDEA School.
+She began her career in early childhood education, teaching for several years before founding and directing a preschool in Southern Oregon that emphasized learning through play and nurturing each child’s unique interests.

-After to returning to Tucson, Brooke assumed the role of Director of Education at the Children’s Museum Tucson for a significant period.
-Subsequently, she was the Philanthropy and Engagement Officer at Habitat for Humanity Tucson.
-Brooke’s active involvement in the Tucson community extended to her participation on various boards and committees, including Ben’s Bells, the Primavera Foundation, and Literacy Connects.
+Upon returning to Tucson, Brooke served as the Director of Education at the Children’s Museum Tucson for many years.
+She later became the Philanthropy and Engagement Officer at Habitat for Humanity Tucson.
+Her deep commitment to the Tucson community is reflected in her involvement with various boards and committees, including Ben’s Bells, the Primavera Foundation, and Literacy Connects.

-In recent years, Brooke took a sabbatical to devote time to raising her daughter.
-In her leisure moments, Brooke enjoys camping, traveling, and practicing yoga.
-She also is an avid collector of vinyl records and disco balls.
+In recent years, Brooke took a sabbatical to focus on raising her daughter.
+In her free time, she enjoys camping, traveling, and practicing yoga.
+She is also an avid collector of vinyl records and disco balls.

 With more than twelve years of administrative and managerial expertise in an educational environment, Gaby thrives on collaborating with families and connecting with students.
 She has worked in a handful of schools around Tucson.
 In her free time, Gaby finds joy in cooking, dancing, crafting, exploring farmers markets, and spending time in nature.